-Sweet Potato Casserole with pecan topping is the perfect holiday side dish.
-This recipe is so easy to make by simply combining puréed sweet potatoes with butter, maple syrup, and cinnamon and then topping with a crunchy and sweet pecan crumble.
-Serve up this Southern favorite for Christmas, Thanksgiving, or any night of the week.
+This Sweet Potato Casserole with Pecans is a family favorite that has been tested and tweaked into pure Thanksgiving side dish perfection!
+It’s so easy to make by simply combining puréed sweet potatoes with butter, maple syrup, and cinnamon and then topping with a crunchy and sweet pecan crumble.

 The time has finally come.
-My family’s sweet potato pecan casserole has been tested and tweaked and revamped to absolute perfection.
+My family’s sweet potato casserole with pecans has been tested and tweaked and revamped to absolute perfection.
 And I cannot wait to share the recipe with you!

 While I’ve always loved the flavors, as I’ve gotten older the overly sweet dish using canned yams was not quite all it was cracked up to be.